 The Setup and The Confrontation, comprise Act One and Two, which may be seen as a “ratcheting up” of plot points and rising action which persists and increases all the way until the needle-sharp climax, followed by the shoring up of various narrative threads addressed in The Resolution of Act Three.

 Act One: The Setup

 Act Two: The Confrontation

-Act Three: The Resolutio
+Act Three: The Resolution

 Lesson Four: Character

-Some of the greatest screenplays of all time are great not just because of the memorable lead and supporting characters, but the one-line characters that are featured.
-Sometimes a character can say one line and you instantly feel you know him or her.
+Some of the greatest screenplays of all time aren’t great just because of a memorable lead or well-executed plot twist.
+Sometimes a character can say one line, and you instantly feel you know him or her.

-- Taking What You See
+Taking What You See